 When replacing the valve cover gaskets some have also found using Elring Curil T Liquid Gasket non-hardening, temperature-resistant sealing compound in conjunction with new gaskets seems to do a good job of resolving leaks.

-Oil leak on the underside of the Varioram intake:
+An oil leak on the underside of the Varioram intake:

 Another common source of an oil leak is from the underside

-Leak Location, Underside of Varioram
+Underside of the Varioram |

 of the intake manifold on the Varioram-equipped cars.
 Oil vapor from the crankcase/oil tank is vented to the intake of the engine, one of the very first emission control measures put on vehicles in the early 1960s and continues to this day.
-The intake manifold is metal and is a lot cooler in many cases than the vapor so it condenses onto the inside of the manifold before it can be ingested into the engine and burned off.
+The intake manifold is metal and is a lot cooler in many cases than the oil vapor so it condenses onto the inside of the manifold before it can be ingested into the engine and burned off.

 The condensed oil pools on the downward-facing surfaces inside the manifold.
 Located on the underside of the manifold is a lever that controls a Varioram valve inside the intake.
 The seal where it attaches to the manifold's bottom does not reliably seal it off and so a small amount of oil leaks out around it.
-Replacing the seal some would consider an expensive endeavor involving removing the manifold and disturbing several 25+year-old components that may introduce additional vacuum leaks for a very limited benefit.
-Although unlikely, some suggest that the leak also can be the source of a small vacuum leak.
+Replacing the seal some would consider an expensive endeavor involving removing the manifold and disturbing several decades-old components that may introduce additional vacuum leaks for a very limited benefit.
+Although unlikely, some suggest that the leak can be the source of a small vacuum leak.

-Let's face it our cars all have some level of vacuum leaks where the Motronic system can to some extent adjust for them and if really a problem operating symptoms would appear or even a Check Engine Light would illuminate.
-For this reason, I would call a small oil leak here inherent in the design of the engine, and in absence of other symptoms where it is verified as a contributing factor, no action should be taken.
+Let's face it our cars all have some level of vacuum leaks where the Motronic system can to some extent adjust for them and if really a problem operating symptoms would appear or even a misfire Check Engine Light would illuminate.
+For this reason, I would call a small oil leak here inherent in the design of the engine, and in the absence of other symptoms where it is verified as a contributing factor, no action should be taken.
 Sometimes a problem is only a problem because one keeps thinking of it as such.

 Now for something completely different: